voder-ai/create-fastify-ts/user-docs/api.md

   - `git` (`GitInitResult`): Object describing the result of the Git initialization attempt.

 - **Behavior when Git is not available**:
-  - The project directory and template files are still created successfully.
+  - The project directory and template files are still created successfully using the same scaffolding as `initializeTemplateProject`.
   - Git initialization is skipped or fails gracefully.
   - The returned `git.initialized` is `false`.
-  - The returned `git.errorMessage` is populated with a human‑readable explanation (for example, that `git` could not be found or failed to run).
+  - The returned `git.errorMessage` is populated with a human-readable explanation (for example, that `git` could not be found or failed to run).

 - **Errors**:
-  - The Promise may reject for file system or template‑creation errors (e.g., insufficient permissions, target directory already exists in a non‑overwritable way, or other I/O errors).
+  - The Promise may reject for file system or template-creation errors (e.g., insufficient permissions, target directory already exists in a non-overwritable way, or other I/O errors).
   - It is not rejected solely because Git is unavailable; that case is reported via the `GitInitResult` in the resolved value.

 Example (TypeScript):